 Nothing is learned unless it rests in pupils’ long-term memories.
 This does not happen, and cannot be assessed in the short term.
 Assessment, therefore answers two main questions: ‘How are pupils engaging with the curriculum content and their learning?’
 And ‘How well are they retaining previously taught knowledge and skills?’

 The impact aim of our curriculum is that by the end of each year, the vast majority of pupils have sustained mastery of the content and concepts delivered - that is - they will remember, recall and further build on secure platforms, year after year; some pupils will have a greater depth of understanding.
 But for all – learning has been transferable so that the vast majority are ready to progress on to the next year’s curriculum having reached clear end points.

 Pupils have also developed into ‘SUPERB’ citizens - capable of playing an active and successful role in society and who have happy and fulfilled lives.

-Monitoring of this will be robust - through continuous, everyday metacognitive process whereby learners think about their own learning more explicitly and acquire the ability to monitor, direct and review learning themselves; and through teachers using many AFL opportunities, and through employing teacher/pupil ‘Assessment Conversations’; in addition, more summative POP tasks designed to retrieve and apply learning will be used.
+Monitoring of this will be robust - through continuous, everyday metacognitive process whereby learners think about their own learning more explicitly and acquire the ability to monitor, direct and review learning themselves; and through teachers using many AFL opportunities, and through employing teacher/pupil ‘Assessment Conversations’; in addition, more summative POP tasks designed to retrieve learning will be used.
 More formal testing will also provide quantitative data for some subject areas.